|CHINA'S GROWING CLOUT AT THE UN|

 3. Rashtriya Gokul Mission and Animal Husbandry to promote Dry land area agriculture.

-4. Infrastructure development like schools, health centers, bridges, roads ,etc.
+4. Infrastructure development like schools, health centres, bridges, roads ,etc.

 5. Funding to MGNREGA to boost the rural demand.